starlit-nox/reading-notes/301/Class01/classnotes_01.md

 # Introduction to React and Components

-## Why Its Important
+## Why It's Important

 This topic is important because it teaches React JS.
-The main use of it for coders is how it allows a lot more reusabiltiy for code, which will save time.
+The main use of it for coders is how it allows a lot more reusability for code, which will save time.

 ## Component-Based Architecture